 “It takes 18 years to develop.
 It’s not going away in a week,” says Robyn Landow, a New York City psychologist.
-Such deep-seated issues require work, time, and probably therapy, but with the current social isolation, political atmosphere and overall uncertainty, “It’s even more difficult to say, ‘Oh, this is a good time to change my personality to please you,’” DeMartino says.
+Such deep-seated issues require work, time, and probably therapy.
+But with the current social isolation, political atmosphere, and overall uncertainty, “It’s even more difficult to say, ‘Oh, this is a good time to change my personality to please you,’” adds DeMartino.

-The other request is behavior modification – clean out the sink, turn down lights level problems.
-Those are doable, but still hard because it’s creating a new habit, and as you know from trying to go to bed earlier or sticking with exercise, stuff that you want to do, it’s not a steady upward trajectory.
+The other request is behavior modification.
+These are clean-out-the-sink, turn-down-the-lights level problems.
+These are doable, but still hard because making a change requires creating a new habit.
+As you know from trying to go to bed earlier or sticking with exercise, stuff that you want to do, it’s not a steady upward trajectory.
 Patience can’t be in short supply.
 “We all wish that ‘Just snap out of it’ would work, but it doesn’t,” Landow says.

 Question No. 3: Why Is My Partner Doing This, Really?

 You want to think about a person’s motivations.
 Possibly, the issue stems from a family tradition or coping mechanism.
-It’s called perspective taking, Landow says, and it allows empathy to kick in.
+This is called perspective-taking, Landow says, and it allows empathy to kick in.
 It’s also good to remember what’s easily forgotten in even strong relationships: Often, it’s not intentional or personal, DeMartino says.
 None of this makes the issue disappear, but it might shrink it down to an insignificant size.

 Question No. 4: What’s Really Bothering You?

 Much of the time when you’re seeking a change, a deeper issue is at work, DeMartino says.
-Say, for example, that your partner regularly talks to her mother and sister throughout the day.
-You feel that it takes her away and puts kid duties on you.
+Say, for example, that your partner regularly talks to their mother and sister throughout the day.
+You feel that it takes them away and puts kid duties on you.
 It sounds true, but, with a little digging, you might realize that you’d like someone to regularly talk to or you’d like some alone time, shifting the request you want to make and the conversation you’re going to have, notes Lindsay Jernigan, a licensed clinical psychologist in Burlington, Vermont

 You also might go through these questions and still be annoyed and want to ask for a change.
 That’s fair and necessary.
 “Don’t stuff feelings,” DeMartino says.
 “Resentment will always add fuel.”
 But by thinking, you’re no longer reacting.

 The size of the issue can dictate the approach.
-If it’s the issue is something no-nonsense like putting away dishes, just ask directly without touching on history or saying, “You always,” stuff that can load up the criticism.
+If it’s the issue is something no-nonsense like putting away dishes, just ask directly without touching on history or saying, “You always.”
+Stuff like that can load up the criticism.

 The ensuing conversation might bring more insight into the whys of the behavior, lessening your stress.
-Your partner also might be receptive to changing, but be prepared for, “Oh I have a list too.”
-When your spouse asks for some behavior modification, listen, and then asses the cost versus the benefit, Landow says.
+Your partner also might be receptive to change.
+But prepare for them to say, “Oh I have a list too.”
+When your spouse asks for some behavior modification, listen, and then assess the cost versus the benefit, Landow says.
 You might not think piles on the floor are a big deal, but for this low hanging-fruit change, your spouse feels appreciated, heard, and more inclined to reciprocate.

 And it pays to at least try.
-People appreciate effort, and when something can’t be done – not all requests are equal – you’ve built up your bank.
+People appreciate the effort and when something can’t be done – not all requests are equal, after all – you’ve built up your bank.
 “You have street cred when you say it’s really hard to change,” Landow says.

 Even with your effort, you might not see any changes from your partner, even with promises to do so.
 It’s easy to assume the worst, but rein in that instinct.
 “We can be so off course,” DeMartino says.
 Rather than snap, open with, “Just wondering if you had thoughts on what I had asked?”

 And then be encouraging.
 Acknowledge attempts.
 The commonly said, “Finally,” does not suffice.
-It’s not fair to be spiteful that an issue you had never mentioned hadn’t been taken care of already, Jernigan says.
+It’s not fair to be spiteful that an issue you had never mentioned hadn’t been taken care of already, notes Jernigan.